mdwgtn/datascience_3_project/CodeBook.md

 * fBodyAccJerkMag
 * fBodyGyroMag
 * fBodyGyroJerkMag

+The sequence of variables in each record in the files X_test.txt and X_train.txt is enumerated in the file features.txt.

 The set of values of this variable, and the unit of the mean_value variable given the measurement value, is